skywalker2207/DFS-phodenge-/README.md

    node src/scripts/clearTableData.js
    ```

-9. You can specify data file to ingest from `index.js` and their respective script files.
+9. You can specify data file to ingest from `index.js` and their respective script files. -->

 ### Team Members

 - Nikhil aggrawal (2020102021)
 - Mitul Garg (2020102026)
-- Atharv Sujlegaonkar (2020102025)
+- Atharv Sujlodegaonkar (2020102025)